-- Habitually commit a serious breach of conduct including, but not limited to, willful disobedience and/or open defiance of authority. - Commit assault. - Commit battery. - Inflict serious bodily injury. - Commit or threaten to commit damage to property. - Commit any act that substantially disrupts the orderly conduct of the school. - Commit grand theft. - Possess and/or display or transmit a Class B weapon (p.
-45). - Possess, display, transmit, or handle laser pens/pointers and other laser devices in a manner that could potentially harm or injure another individual. - Make an internet/electronic transmission of a threat to do harm to person(s) on school grounds, or to school property that results in a substantial disruption to the school climate. - Conduct, recruit, or participate on campus in a formal or informal manner in order to foster youth gang activity.
-This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety. - Commit other criminal actions on School Board property not set forth in Policy 5006, including when the student is found to have committed a delinquent act which would be a felony, if committed by an adult; the student has had adjudication withheld for a delinquent act which, if committed by an adult, would be a felony; or the student has been found guilty of a felony.
+Repeatedly commit a serious breach of conduct including, but not limited to, willful disobedience and/or open defiance of authority or violations of Policy 5.9: Anti-Bullying.

+- Commit assault. - Commit battery. - Commit or threaten to commit damage to property. - Commit any act on campus or off campus that substantially disrupts the orderly conduct of the classroom or school activities. - Commit grand theft. - Possess and/or display or transmit a Class B weapon (p.
+47). - Possess, display, transmit, or handle laser pens/pointers and other laser devices in a manner that could potentially harm or injure another individual. - Make an internet/electronic transmission of a threat to do harm to person(s) on school grounds, or to school property that results in a substantial disruption (see Definitions - Section IX) to the school climate. - Conduct, recruit, or participate on campus in a formal or informal manner in order to foster youth gang activity.
+This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety. - Transmit or distribute any video voyeurism or sexting information or images as defined in Section II of this policy. - Commit other criminal actions on School Board property, or during school events or activities not already set forth in Policy 5006, including, but not limited to, when the student is found by a court to have committed a delinquent act which would be a felony, if committed by an adult; the student has had adjudication withheld for a delinquent act which, if committed by an adult, would be a felony; or the student has been found guilty of a felony. - Use the school district's technology and/or software for any unauthorized purpose.
+This includes the unauthorized use of a computer/technology, including, but not limited to, accessing or breaking into restricted accounts or networks, creating, modifying or destroying files/records without permission, copying software, entering, distributing or printing unauthorized files/records, uploading to the internet and/or sharing or distributing, offensive or inappropriate material, including video, and any other misuse or violation of the School Board of Broward County Technology-Acceptable Use Policy 5306, Section 6.